debamitr1012/Miscellaneous_Codes/README.md

 2. The N Queen is the problem of placing N chess queens on an N×N chessboard so that no two queens attack each other.
 For example, following is a solution for 4 Queen-problem.

 ## Week 10:
 1. KMP String Matching: Given a text txt[0..n-1] and a pattern pat[0..m-1], write a function search(char pat[], char txt[]) that prints all occurrences of pat[] in txt[].
 You may assume that n > m.
-Text: A A B A A C A A D A A B A A B A, Pattern: A A B A
+Text: A A B A A C A A D A A B A A B A Pattern: A A B A
 2. Write an approximation algorithm for TSP with triangle inequality.
 Your solution should be at most twice worst with respect to the optimal solution.